Brian King (epidemiologist): U.S. Food and Drug Administration (FDA)

-King also led the Center to achieve several enforcement actions that were the first of their kind for the agency, including the issuance of the first injunctions, in coordination with the U.S. Department of Justice, filed against manufacturers for the sale of illegal e-cigarette products; the first civil money penalty complaints filed against e-cigarette manufacturers for the sale of illegal e-cigarette products; the agency's first marketing authorization decisions for menthol e-cigarettes, which were marketing denial orders for products by Logic that are presently under appeal by the company; the agency's first warning letters issued to retailers for selling illegal tobacco products since the agency's 2020 deadline for submission of premarket tobacco product applications; and the first judicial seizure of unauthorized e-cigarettes from a distributor in coordination with the U.S. Marshalls Service.
-In December 2023, King also oversaw the Center's participation in a joint federal operation, in coordination with U.S. Customs and Boarder Protection, that resulted in the seizure of more than $18 million in illegal e-cigarettes at a cargo examination site at Los Angeles International Airport.
-Despite these activities, lawmakers remain critical of FDA’s enforcement efforts.
+King also led the center to achieve several enforcement actions that were the first of their kind for the agency, including the issuance of the first injunctions, in coordination with the U.S. Department of Justice, filed against manufacturers for the sale of illegal e-cigarette products; the first civil money penalty complaints filed against e-cigarette manufacturers for the sale of illegal e-cigarette products; the agency's first marketing authorization decisions for menthol e-cigarettes, which were marketing denial orders for products by Logic that are presently under appeal by the company; the agency's first warning letters issued to retailers for selling illegal tobacco products since the agency's 2020 deadline for submission of premarket tobacco product applications; and the first judicial seizure of unauthorized e-cigarettes from a distributor in coordination with the U.S. Marshal's Service.
+In December 2023, King also oversaw the center's participation in a joint federal operation, in coordination with U.S. Customs and Border Protection, that resulted in the seizure of more than $18 million in illegal e-cigarettes at a cargo examination site at Los Angeles International Airport.
+Despite these activities, lawmakers remain critical of FDA's enforcement efforts.
 On June 12, 2024, King testified to the U.S. Senate Committee to the Judiciary, along with the U.S. Department of Justice.
 Earlier that week, both agencies announced the creation of a new interagency federal task force to address illicit e-cigarettes.

 Dr. Brian King speaks to attendees of the 2nd Global Tobacco Control Policy Forum in February of 2023 hosted by the Ministry of Health and Welfare of South Korea in Seoul.

-During King's tenure as Director, the Center completed acceptance review of 100% of the 1 million applications received for non-tobacco nicotine (e.g. synthetic nicotine) products following the April 2022 law clarifying FDA's authority to regulate the products.
-Despite resolving more than 99% of the nearly 27 million total applications received for tobacco and non-tobacco nicotine products, the Center continues to receive criticism over its delays in reviewing all premarket tobacco product applications, including those court-ordered in American Academy of Pediatrics (AAP) v.
+During King's tenure as director, the center completed acceptance review of 100% of the 1 million applications received for non-tobacco nicotine (e.g. synthetic nicotine) products following the April 2022 law clarifying FDA's authority to regulate the products.
+Despite resolving more than 99% of the nearly 27 million total applications received for tobacco and non-tobacco nicotine products, the center continues to receive criticism over its delays in reviewing all premarket tobacco product applications, including those court-ordered in American Academy of Pediatrics (AAP) v.
 FDA.
 King frequently reinforced that it takes time to ensure that the decisions are scientifically and legally defensible.
-He was also unapologetically blunt in response to critics of the agency's delay in review of the applications, stating the critiques are coming from the “cheap seats” and that the situation is “a very complex chess match, not a game of tic-tac-toe.”
+He was also unapologetically blunt in response to critics of the agency's delay in review of the applications, stating the critiques are coming from the "cheap seats" and that the situation is "a very complex chess match, not a game of tic-tac-toe."